Blog/E-Commerce/Social CRM (sCRM) for B2B vs B2C in China: What Brands Need to Know

 According to Wunderman Thompson Commerce's B2B Future Shopper Report 2021, more traditional sales channels such as direct transactions with sales reps are still very important.
 Nearly 60% of Chinese B2B firms would still expect purchases to take place here, compared to the UK's 18% and the US's 29%.

 The more complicated and customized the deal is, the more emphasis they place on being able to have face-to-face meetings and personal and productive discussions with sales reps before proceeding.

-Therefore, B2B companies had better leverage WeChat and Social CRM for promotion and lead nurturing rather than focusing on the final conversion, with fewer interruptions than B2C.
+Therefore, B2B companies had better leverage WeChat and Social CRM in China for promotion and lead nurturing rather than focusing on the final conversion, with fewer interruptions than B2C.